 Active learning involves the learner actively engaging with the material, often through problem-solving, discussion, or application of the knowledge while they are on the job.

-In general, active learning is considered more effective than passive learning in promoting deep understanding and retention of information.
+In general, active learning (or workflow learning) is considered more effective than passive learning in promoting deep understanding and retention of information.
 Therefore, learning leaders often strive to design learning experiences that involve higher levels of active learning, moving beyond the lower levels of the pyramid and promoting critical thinking, creativity, and problem-solving skills.